open-networks/certbot-bigip/README.md

 ## Testing

 > :warning: Currently only integration tests are supported.
-Therefore a bigip is needed. to run integrations tests with other plugins for example the bluecat plugin you also need a bluecat in place.
+Therefore a bigip is needed.
+To run integrations tests with other plugins for example the bluecat plugin you also need a bluecat in place.

 ### Prerequisites